 Can you see what is happening in these verses?

-Can you see what is happening in the modern church?
+Can you see what is obviously happening in the institutional church system today?

 Can you see the differentiating pattern of the ekklesia?